-The bill amends the North Dakota Century Code regarding the operation of cigar lounges.
-It removes previous requirements for a cigar lounge to have a valid certificate issued by the tax commissioner, a humidor, solid walls or windows, a ceiling, a solid door, and a specific ventilation system.
-Instead, it establishes that a cigar lounge permits the smoking of cigars and pipe tobacco purchased on the premises, while prohibiting the smoking of any other products.
-The bill also introduces new requirements for applicants seeking a certificate to operate a cigar lounge, including reporting compliance with the specified conditions and providing annual revenue information related to cigar sales.
+The bill amends and reenacts subdivision d of subsection 3 of section 23-12-10 of the North Dakota Century Code, specifically addressing the regulations surrounding cigar lounges.
+It removes previous requirements for a cigar lounge to have a valid certificate issued by the tax commissioner, a humidor, solid walls or windows, a ceiling, and a solid door, as well as a ventilation system that prevents smoke from entering nonsmoking areas.
+Instead, it establishes that a cigar lounge must permit the smoking of cigars and pipe tobacco purchased on the premises while prohibiting any other products.

 Statutes affected: INTRODUCED: 23-12-10